Puerto Rican migration to Hawaii: Music

-When the Puerto Ricans immigrated to Hawaii they took their music and their musical instruments along with them.
+When Puerto Ricans migrated to Hawaii they took their music and their musical instruments along with them.
 Among the musical instruments introduced to Hawaii was the Puerto Rican cuatro.
 The cuatro was a four-stringed guitar developed in Puerto Rico in 1875; however, it eventually evolved into a ten-stringed guitar.
 Other musical instruments introduced were the maraca, a rattle containing dried seeds, and the guiro, a percussion instrument made out of a gourd and played with a scraping stick.
 Soon, these instruments were not only limited to playing Spanish songs, but were also absorbed by the typical songs of Hawaii.
-Cachi Cachi music is a style of music which began in Hawaii in the early 1900s when the Puerto Ricans immigrated to Hawaii.
+Cachi Cachi music is a style of music which began in Hawaii in the early 1900s when the Puerto Ricans migrated to Hawaii.

 In 1998, master guitarmaker William R. Cumpiano and his colleagues wrote, directed and produced Un Canto en Otra Montaña: Música Puertorriqueña en Hawaii, a short-feature video documentary on the music and social history of the century-old Puerto Rican diaspora in Hawaii.

 Puerto Ricans in Hawaii and centennial

-On December 23, 2000 the Puerto Ricans in Hawaii celebrated a centennial celebration.
+On December 23, 2000, the Puerto Ricans in Hawaii celebrated a centennial celebration.
 They published a Puerto Ricans of Hawaii recipe book featuring how the people managed to prepare their cuisine in Hawaii, improvising with other ingredients when necessary.
 Los Pleneros de la 21, a bomba and plena musical group were part of the celebration.

 The following table is in accordance with the U.S. Census 2000 Data for the State of Hawaii.
 Despite having left Puerto Rico long ago, and being a product of intermarriages, many still identify as Puerto Rican when some Puerto Rican heritage exists in their family history.